 Tag Archives: Ty Cobb

 I (Evander) was in some Hotstove/Grapefruit/Cactus Leagues discussions with friends.
-One, a mathematician, said he had seen an ESPN claim that the three greatest St. Louis Cardinals were Stan Musial, Bob Gibson, and Ozzie Smith.
-We love the Wizard of … Continue reading
+One, a mathematician named Paul, said he had seen an ESPN claim that the three greatest St. Louis Cardinals were Stan Musial, Bob Gibson, and Ozzie Smith.
+We love the … Continue reading

 It was 80 years ago today that MLB taught Japan to play.
 Well, not exactly.
 But the 1934 barnstorming tour including the likes of Babe Ruth, Lou Gehrig, and Jimmie Foxx, did begin a process of popularizing baseball in the … Continue reading

 I (Evander) found the following rare and graceful footage of Ty Cobb, including scenes with golfer Bobby Jones and Babe Ruth.
 Cobb seems like such a nice man!

 The Right Off the Bat team joins the rest of the baseball world in hailing Ichiro Suzuki.
 Who would’ve thought in a New York Yankees uniform no less the great hitter would join the ranks of Ty Cobb and Pete … Continue reading